Quantum Wiki

 Depending on how they are observed or measured, they sometimes behave like small, point-like particles and sometimes like spreading waves.
 This seemingly contradictory behavior can only be explained by the laws of quantum mechanics and shows that the world at the smallest level functions very differently from how we experience it in everyday life.

-Quantum mechanics describes how these smallest units behave with its rules and theories – and thus forms the basis for many modern technologies, from lasers and computer chips to quantum computers.
+Quantum mechanics describes how these smallest units behave with its rules and theories—and thus forms the basis for many modern technologies, from lasers and computer chips to quantum computers.

 Quantum Computer

-A quantum computer does not process information like classical computers with bits, but with qubits, which can occupy multiple states simultaneously–comparable to a dimmer switch that allows for continuously variable light intensities.
-Our NV-center–based quantum computers manipulate the energy states of electron spins and measure them based on their photon statistics.
-To control these complex processes, quantum computers consist of various components such as signal sources, lasers, and controllers.
-Thanks to this technology, they can solve highly complex problems exponentially faster, especially when dealing with large data sets, probabilistic results, or optimization tasks.
+Our NV-center-based quantum computers manipulate electron spin states and measure them via their photon statistics.
+To control these complex processes, quantum computers include components such as signal sources, lasers, and controllers.
+Thanks to this technology, they can solve highly complex problems much faster for certain specific problems (not for everything), for example, in some simulation, optimization, and sampling tasks.
 Quantum computing is thus a fundamentally new approach to data processing.

 Quantum Computing